 The Lunch Crew provides the biggest B’Rest Stop along the route, with hydration, food, snacks, and limited medical service.

-The Hydration Crew distributes and replenishes water, sports drinks, snacks, and ice as needed to all areas of the event, including B’Rest Stops, Lunch and the Holding Area (before Closing), with particular attention to the medical service areas.
+The Hydro Crew distributes and replenishes water, sports drinks, snacks, and ice as needed to all areas of the event, including B’Rest Stops, Lunch and the Holding Area (before Closing), with particular attention to the medical service areas.
+This crew requires heavy lifting.

 The Event Services Crew set-up, manage, organize, and break down the check-in, registration, and 2-Day Walk store throughout the entire walk weekend.
-The Event Services Crew is also responsible for checking in walkers from the Saturday route.
+The Event Services Crew is also responsible for checking walkers in when they return from the Saturday walk route.
 All crew members are required to be available the Friday afternoon/evening before the walk for early bird check-in and registration.

 Learn more on our Crew Training page.